Miami Hardship License Lawyer

 - Third conviction within ten years: can apply for a hardship license after two years, but you must complete DUI school and remain in the DUI supervision program during the entire revocation period, or your eligibility for a hardship license will be cancelled

 - DUI manslaughter with no prior DUI-related convictions: you may be eligible for a hardship reinstatement after five years has passed since your revocation date.

 - Manslaughter, DUI serious bodily injury, or vehicular homicide convictions: can immediately apply for a hardship license reinstatement hearing

-How to Apply for a Hardship License
+How To Apply For Hardship License In Florida

 Once you have determined you qualify for a hardship license, you must complete a series of requirements.
 While many people may wish to complete these steps on their own, the entire process can go a lot smoother with the help of an experienced Miami DUI defense lawyer.

 Steps that must be followed to apply for a hardship license after a DUI conviction include: